Search

 • You normally can't deposit more money into a CD once you open it.
 If you want to save additional money, you have to open another CD with its own maturity date and interest rate.

 MMAs and CDs are both good savings vehicles.
-Choosing between them is a matter of comparing the features to see which best addresses your needs.
+Understanding the difference between money market and CD is a matter of comparing the features to see which best addresses your needs.
 There are a few factors to consider—like when do you plan to withdraw the money or how long can you set it aside to earn a potentially higher rate of interest.

 MMAs are liquid accounts that allow you to transfer funds, make withdrawals or write checks.
 CDs don't provide those functions.
 If you need to access your money regularly, an MMA might be a better choice.
 With a CD, you have to wait until the maturity date or pay a penalty if you need to make a withdrawal.